troianoandres/web-course/css/README.md

 2. Add the needed markup in order to show the page `header`, `footer`, `nav` at the left, and one `article`.
 ![alt text](./mock.png "HTML5 structure")
 3. Style the `header` and `footer` with a background you like and its content.
-4. Add a globant font to your web page with font size of 14px.
+4. Add a globan font to your web page with font size of 14px.
 You can use the font you like most.
 5. Add classes with a meaningful name for each of the previously mentioned elements.
 6. Create another html file called `grid.html` and reach something similar to [this](https://codepen.io/morganfeeney/full/qtkKy).
 7. Using Media Queries make the previous two html files responsive.